-In addition, the Company entered into a registration rights agreement (the "Registration Rights Agreement") with the Investors, pursuant to which the Company agreed to register the Conversion Shares for resale by the Investors.
-The Company has committed to file the registration statement by no later than 45 days after June 15, 2018 and to cause the registration statement to become effective by no later than 120 days after June 15, 2018 (or, in the event of a full review by the staff of the Securities and Exchange Commission, 150 days following June 15, 2018).
-The Agreement provides for liquidated damages for failure to file or cause registration to become effective.
+Additionally, pursuant to a Registration Rights Agreement ("Registration Rights Agreement") entered into in connection with the Securities Purchase Agreement, the Company agreed to register the shares issuable upon conversion of the Series H Preferred Stock for resale by the Investors.
+The Company has committed to file the registration statement by no later than 75 days after the Closing Date and to cause the registration statement to become effective by no later than 120 days after the Closing Date (or, in the event of a full review by the staff of the Securities and Exchange Commission, 150 days following the Closing Date).
+The Registration Rights Agreement provides for liquidated damages upon the occurrence of certain events up to a maximum amount of 6% of the aggregate amount invested by such Investor pursuant to the Purchase Agreement.